a-anuj/flask-projects/README.md

 # Flask Project
 This is a basic Flask application to write/view blogs.

+### Why Flask?
+- Flask is a lightweight web framework for Python, designed to help developers build web applications quickly and with minimal overhead.

+- It's known as a "micro-framework" because it provides the essentials to get started with web development while giving you the flexibility to add more components as needed.

+#### Advantages of flask
+- Lightweight and flexible
+- Simplicity
+- Modular
+- Jinja2 Templating
+- Extensible

 #### Prerequisites
 - Python
 - pip (Python Package Installer)